apache/cloudstack-documentation/source/adminguide/api.rst

 When a VM is stopped, the ConfigDrive network element will trigger the Secondary Storage VM to remove the ISO from the secondary storage.
+If the config drive is stored on primary storage, the network element will trigger the host to remove the ISO.

 The config drive ISO can be stored on primary storage by setting the global setting vm.configdrive.primarypool.enabled to true.
 This is currently only